Fuel System

 DIESEL OPERATION

-Diesel engines run differently than gasoline engines.
+Diesel engines fuel differently than gasoline engines.

 A Diesel engine draws only air into the cylinder on the intake stroke.
 This air is compressed much higher than in a gasoline engine (22:1 in diesel, 9:1 in gasoline).
 When combustion is to occur, high pressure fuel is injected directly into the cylinder at exactly the right time (much like when we fire the spark plugs in a gas engine), where the extreme heat of compression ignites the fuel.